lcsvcn/speed_dial_fab/README.md

 propType: `double`
 default: 'math.pi (180°)

+## Stateful functions

+#### `forceExpandSecondaryFab`

+Force animation of expand the secondary fab.
+Note: This can mess the animation, so use it wisely.

+#### `forceCollapseSecondaryFab`

+Force animation of collapse the secondary fab.
+Note: This can mess the animation, so use it wisely.

 Please open an issue if something doesn't work or is not clear enough.

 ## ToDo